BACK TO HOME

 Now, with the nightmare season behind him, rumors began to circulate that Blaik might move on - not necessarily voluntarily.
 Anyone who has ever been successful knows that there are always those resentful of that success, who lie in wait for him to stumble.
 In Blaik's case there was what he called "a small, hard core of Pentagon people" - even a few at West Point itself - who would have been delighted to see him resign.

 But Blaik, a military man himself, was armed and prepared for those people: he knew too much, and they knew he did.

 "There never was any direct pressure on me to resign," Blaik remembered.
 "There might have been, had it not been recognized by more than one high authority that I was privy to the bungling and evasion which was characteristic of the (cribbing scandal) inquiry and the action and, more important, was in possession of irrefutable documentary evidence to back up anything I said.
 Also pertinent, I had signed in January 1951 a new five-year contract."

-There were, though, some compelling reasons for Blaik to move on voluntarily.
-Added to the offers he had to go elsewhere - in business as well as football - were disturbing rumors that West Point might de-emphasize football, as the Ivy League schools had decided to do.
+There were, though, some compelling reasons for Blaik to move on of his own volition.
+There were offers to go elsewhere - in business as well as football - and there were disturbing rumors that West Point might de-emphasize football, as the Ivy League schools had chosen to do.

-In fact, shortly after the news of the cribbing scandal broke, the distinguished senator from Arkansas, J. William Fulbright, had called for an out-and-out ban on football at both West Point and Annapolis (the Air Force Academy was spared only because it had not yet been founded).
+In fact, shortly after the news of the cribbing scandal broke, Senator J. William Fulbright of Arkansas had called for an out-and-out ban on football at both West Point and Annapolis.
+(The Air Force Academy was spared only because it did not yet exist.)